pcuchot/simul_pheno/5_variance_and_selection.md

 ### Phenology

-- Only high variances in laying dates seem to affect the estimation phenology
+- high variances in laying dates seem to affect the estimation of phenology
+- Strong selection on clutch size affect the estimation of phenology
+- Mean number of eggs per clutch does not affect the estimation of phenology

 ``` r